schroedermatt/data-demo/assets/03_hands-on-011y.md

 ## 6) View `traceparent` in Message Headers

-Curious to see how the trace is being propogated between the services?
+Curious to see how the trace is being propagated between the services?
 The `kafka-console-consumer` has a property to print record headers.

 Let's consume the `data-demo-customers` topic and see what's hiding in the headers now that tracing is enabled.